-Do you have a hard time fitting in a healthy breakfast?
+Try these baked berry oatmeal cups if you have a hard time fitting in a healthy breakfast.
 Having food prepared ahead of time can be a gamechanger when you’re rushing out the door in the morning.
-These baked berry oatmeal cups are perfectly portioned, delicious and easy for a quick, satisfying breakfast.
+These oatmeal cups are perfectly portioned, delicious and easy for a quick, satisfying breakfast.

 If there’s one meal that I could eat over and over again, it would be breakfast.
 I find myself in a breakfast rut more times than not and frequently switch between avocado toast with a fried egg and oatmeal.